adamwong246/testeranto/README.md

 ## the bad parts

 Testeranto is not designed to maximize performance.
-In dev mode, it runs multiple esbuild processes, electron, 1 node process for each node test and 1 chromium processes for each web test.

 Testeranto does not (yet!) of a means of allowing non-coders to affect changes so, as they say, "get good 💪!"